airnandez/sw-lsst-eu/docs/installation.rst

 Troubleshooting your Installation
 *********************************

-In order for this distribution mechanism to work, your computer must be connected to the network, be able to establish network connections to the servers operated by CC-IN2P3 and download files via the HTTP protocol.
+In order for this distribution mechanism to work, your computer must be connected to the network, be able to establish network connections to the servers operated by CC-IN2P3 and replicated by other organisations (e.g. CERN) and download files via the HTTP protocol.
 To check that this is the case, please do:

 .. code-block:: bash